Merge trains

 Redundant merge train pipelines happen when:

 In these cases, GitLab must create new merge train pipelines for some or all of the merge requests on the train.
-The old pipelines were comparing against the previous combined changes in the merge train, which are no longer valid, so these old pipelines are cancelled.
+The old pipelines were comparing against the previous combined changes in the merge train, which are no longer valid, so these old pipelines are canceled.

 Enable merge trains